Testing for Heteroscedasticity in High-dimensional Regressions: Simulation experiments

-The simulation results are summarised in Table \ref{table5}.
-The results of the DM test are from Tables 1 and 2 of \citet{dette1998testing}.
-In term of empirical size, the ALRT test is conservative while the DM test is inclined to overestimate the size and both of them are close to the nominal level 0.05.
-But the ALRT test is more powerful than the DM test for settings S2 and S3.
-The ALRT test has similar performance with the DM test in setting S1 because it runs the OLS estimation for the sinusoidal mean function.
-The CVT only performs better than the DM test in term of power in several cases.
-Therefore, although the ALRT test is constructed under the high-dimensional framework, it is still a competitive procedure in classical low-dimensional regression even with a small sample size.
-This is also supported by the results for the $p=5$ cases in Tables 1-4.

-Secondly, we investigate the influence of a non-Gaussian design matrix.
+In this section, we investigate the performance of all tests applied to non-Gaussian design matrix.
 Here the entries of the design matrix $X$ are drawn from gamma distribution $G(2, 2)$ and uniform distribution $U(0, 1)$, respectively.
-Except this, the other settings is same with that in Section 3.1 and 3.2.
-Empirical sizes and powers of the tests are obtained using 5000 replications for each scenario.
+Except the design matrix $X$, the same setting with Section 3.1 is used to obtain the empirical sizes of all tests, and the same setting with Section 3.2 is used to obtain the empirical powers of all tests.
+All results are obtained using 5000 replications for each scenario.

-The empirical sizes and powers are presented in Tables 6 and 7.
+The empirical sizes and powers are presented in Tables~\ref{table6} and \ref{table7}, repectively.
 We find that there is no significant difference in terms of size and power between these two non-normal designs and the previously reported normal design.
 Similarly, the proposed ALRT and CVT perform well in all models and they are much better than the BP test.
-This suggests that the proposed tests are robust against the form or the distribution of the design matrix (more further investigation is however needed to address precisely this point).
+This suggests that the proposed tests are robust against the form or the distribution of the design matrix.

-Lastly, simulation study is also conducted to explore the performance of these tests for fixed design.
+Simulation study is also conducted to explore the performance of these tests for fixed design.
 The design matrix $X_i$ is generated once and keep same for all replications.
 Even though our theoretic results are developed in the random design only, the inclusion of the fixed design simulation study is motivated by the believe that these asymptotic results of the ALRT and CVT tests remain useful in fixed design.
 As expected, the simulation results of empirical sizes and powers in fixed design are all similar to that in random design.
 These results are omitted here for brevity.